sonic-net/sonic-mgmt/docs/testplan/Generic-Hash-test-plan.md

 1. The test is using the default links and routes in a t0/t1 testbed, and only runs on setups which have multi-member portchannel uplinks.
 2. Randomly select a hash field and configure it to the lag hash list via cli "config switch-hash global lag-hash".
 3. Configure the ecmp hash list to exclude the selected field to verify the ecmp hash configuration does not affect the hash result.
-4. If the hash field is DST_MAC, ETHERTYPE or VLAN_ID, change the topology to allow L2 forwarding and send L2 traffic in the next step.
+4. If the hash field is DST_MAC, ETHERTYPE or VLAN_ID, take the steps 5-7, otherwise skip them.
+5. Choose one downlink interface and one uplink interface, remove all ip/ipv6 addresses on them.
+6. Remove the downlink interface from the existing vlan if it is t0 topology.
+7. For the DST_MAC, ETHERTYPE fields, add the chosen interfaces to a same vlan; For VLAN_ID field, add the interfaces to multiple vlans.
-5. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination via the portchannels.
+8. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination via the portchannels.
-6. Check the traffic is forwarded through only one portchannel and is balanced over the members.
+9. Check the traffic is forwarded through only one portchannel and is balanced over the members.

 ### Test cases #4 - test_ecmp_and_lag_hash
 1. The test is using the default links and routes in a t0/t1 testbed.